neutralinojs/neutralinojs.github.io/docs/api/window.md

 - `exitProcessOnClose` Boolean: Exits the application process when the user clicks the window's close button.
 - `processArgs` String: Additional command-line arguments for the new window process.

+### Return Object (awaited):
+- `pid` Number: Process identifier.
+- `stdOut` String: Standard output.
+This value is always empty since the new window process starts asynchronously.
+- `stdErr` String: Standard error.
+This value is always empty since the new window process starts asynchronously.
+- `exitCode` Number: Exit code of the process.

 ```js
 await Neutralino.window.create('/resources/aboutWindow.html', {